-Truths to Consider for a Humble Life
+Truths to Consider When Trying to Stay Humble

 The shepherds and wise men written about in the New Testament didn’t miss worshiping our Savior.
 Though they couldn’t fully comprehend the importance of Jesus’ birth, they committed to seeking Him with humble hearts.